mfzhang412/CapstoneProject/Gravity/README.txt

 Purpose of Project: To model the interactions of systems in space to better understand the relationships between multiple orbiting objects in space.

-How to start: Run the main method of the GravityViewer class.
+How to start: Run the main method of GravityViewer.

 Author: Michael Zhang